Teoscar Hernández Preview, Player Props: Mariners vs. Royals

 Teoscar Hernández At The Plate

-- Hernandez has had at least one RBI in 35.4% of his games this season (45 of 127), with more than one RBI 20 times (15.7%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 35.9% of his games this season, Hernandez has had at least one RBI.
+He's picked up more than one in 16.4% and driven in three or more of his team's runs in four contests.

-- He has scored in 47 of 127 games this season, and more than once 6 times.
+- In 48 of 128 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.